justusthane/justusthane.github.io/craft/right-to-roam-rucksack/index.md

 ---
-title: Sewing the Merchant & Mills' Right-to-Roam rucksack kit
+title: Sewing the Merchant & Mills Right-to-Roam rucksack kit
 published: 2020-05-08
 ---
 ![](IMG_4334.jpeg)

-I just finished making Merchant & Mill's [Right-to-Roam rucksack](https://merchantandmills.com/store/patterns/right-roam-rucksack/) (the pattern can also be made as a shoulder bag).
+I just finished making the Merchant & Mills [Right-to-Roam rucksack](https://merchantandmills.com/store/patterns/right-roam-rucksack/) (the pattern can also be made as a shoulder bag).

 I purchased it as a kit, which can be hard to find online.
 The [North House Folk School](https://northhouse.org) carries Merchant & Mills products---you may be able to get it by contacting them.
 Otherwise, the pattern can be purchased at the link above.